 Harstad / Narvik-Evenes Airport is one of the easiest ways to get to the Lofoten Islands.
 Although territorially it is located in the Ofoten region, it is one of the closest airports to the Lofoten Islands, only two or three hours away.

 If you want to get cheap flights to Lofoten, it is best to book them at least three months in advance.
+You can also find here the best tips for finding cheap flights to anywhere.

 Travel from Bodo to Lofoten islands